tuftsceeo/SPIKE-Web-Interface/server/examples/tutorials/exampleAirtableMultipleValues.md

 The previous example used only one Airtable entry (motor speed).
 Here, we're going to get a little more complicated with a program that keeps multiple entries at once.

 ## Robot Specs
 We're going to write code for a robot that shoots projectiles at a remotely controlled speed and angle.
-Personally, I'm imagining a contraption with wheels on either side of the projectile which spin in opposite directions to launch said projectile into the air.
+Personally, I'm imagining a contraption with wheels on either side of the projectile that spin in opposite directions to launch said projectile into the air.
 However, it could also work with various configurations of arms, or any number of other designs (such is the fun of SPIKE Prime).
-The important part for our purposes is that there are two seperate motors controlling the left and right side of the shooter, such that the user can run one faster than the other if they want the ball to veer off at an angle.
+The important part for our purposes is that two separate motors control the left and right side of the shooter, such that the user can run one faster than the other if they want the ball to veer off at an angle.

 There's also a third motor determining the angle at which the shooter points, which is also user-controlled, this time by picking a desired angle for the motor to sit at.
 Then, once the user has their desired speeds and angle set, all they need is a way to tell the robot to launch its projectile, which we're going to do with a shoot button.
 This makes four Airtable entries to keep track of in total: left speed, right speed, angle, and shooter mode.